m-lab/website/_pages/bigquery_schema.md

   * This dataset will eventually hold all M-Lab data, from 2009 to present, for NDT, Sidestream, Switch, and Paris Traceroute.

 * **batch**
-  * Destination for batch processed data prior to dedupping.
+  * Destination for batch processed data prior to deduping.

 * **intermediate_vX_Y_Z**
-  * Provides working, intermediate BigQuery Views for each release version
+  * Provides working, intermediate BigQuery Views for each release version.
   * These views adapt data from tables in the **base_tables** dataset to make **release** views available.
   * Intermediate dataset views are publicly visible for transparency, but we discourage most people from using them directly.